Transparency:

 • It also promotes accountability.

 When an organization is transparent, it builds strong relationships with its employees.
 This increases loyalty and engagement.
-Transparency can also lead to better decision-making within teams, as all relevant information is available and accessible.
+Transparency in the workplace can also lead to better decision-making within teams, as all relevant information is available and accessible.
 Strategic decisions will come from everywhere in the organization, not just the C-suites.

 Corporate Rebels is on a mission to make work more fun.
 Or, at the very least, more fulfilling.
 Life’s just too short.
 We have built a global network of pioneers who believe there’s a better way to work, by challenging the status quo and building engaging workplaces.
 Our goal is to inspire individuals and organizations to create more transparent, autonomous, and innovative places to work.
 We are big on open communication and vote for radical transparency.